CExA-project/dynk/README.md

 ### Layer approach

-The layer approach aims to propose alternate versions of Kokkos `parallel_*` (parallel constructs) and `*Policy` (execution policies), with a very similar signature.
+The layer approach aims to propose alternate versions of Kokkos parallel constructs (`parallel_*`) and execution policies (`*Policy`), with a very similar signature.
-For parallel constructs, the list of arguments is prepended with a Boolean value, indicating if the code should run on the device or not.
+For Dynk parallel constructs, the list of arguments is prepended with a Boolean value, indicating if the code should run on the device or not.
-The execution policy argument is replace to accept a Dynk execution policy of the same signature, which only keeps parameters to construct a Kokkos execution policy later.
+The Kokkos execution policy argument is replaced to accept a Dynk execution policy of the same signature, which only keeps parameters to construct a Kokkos execution policy later.
+The Dynk execution policy does not take an execution space template argument or regular argument anymore, it is passed by the Dynk parallel construct directly when using it.
-Note that this approach requires to reimplement Kokkos features and is *difficult to maintain* for the long run.
+Note that this approach requires to reimplement some Kokkos features and is *difficult to maintain* for the long run.
 Only the most common uses that appear in the documentation are reproduced.

 In your C++ files, you would replace your existing `parallel_for` and `parallel_reduce` functions, as well as your existing `RangePolicy` and `MDRangePolicy` objects by their equivalent from Dynk: